OtherMythos/avDocumentation/Test/overview.rst

 The avEngine employs a range of testing methods to ensure built in quality (fancy term).

-There are three majour types of test that the engine supports:
+There are two majour types of test that the engine supports:
  - C++ unit tests
  - Squirrel integration tests
- - Squirrel unit tests

 These test types are explained in more detail below.